 Subpoenas are typically served in cases such as civil lawsuits, divorces, or child custody battles or also.
 Sometimes involved parties withhold pertinent information and cause delay in conclusion of cases.
 Subpoenas allow for attorneys or prosecution to get as much information as they can in regards to their case.
 For example, a witness testimony may make all of the difference in a criminal case, but the witness does not want to come forward with what they know.
 An attorney can obtain a court-ordered subpoena, if absolutely necessary, to have the witness speak or make a statement.

-Subpoenas are served the same as any other court ordered documents, as a lawyer like one from The Lynch Law Group can explain.
+Subpoenas are served the same as any other court-ordered documents, as a divorce lawyer in Atlanta, GA like one from The Lynch Law Group can explain.
 Just so long as you have received it, you have been served.
 A receipt of you receiving the subpoena is necessary so that it can be shown that you are aware of the command.
 Be sure to read the details of the subpoena thoroughly and respond immediately.

 Every state has different laws so be sure to speak to someone immediately.
 If you or someone you know has been served with a subpoena it is wise to speak with an attorney as soon as possible so that every detail of the subpoena is understood and you are not in some way breaking the law.